CheesecakeLabs/AndroidNotifiCrashLib/README.md

     NotifiBug.captureMessage("Something significant may have happened");
 ```

-### Set a listener to intercept the SentryEventBuilder before each capture
+### Set a listener to intercept the NotifiBugEventBuilder before each capture
 ``` java
 // CALL THIS BEFORE CALLING NotifiBug.init()
 // Sets a listener to intercept the NotifiBugEventBuilder before